 These rules are disclosed to clarify the various responsibilities of all community members here on Soundman2020 - Studio Design Forum.
 They shall be adhered to by everyone to ensure that our board runs smoothly and provides a fun and productive experience for all of our community members and visitors.

-Welcome to the Soundman Acoustic and Studio Design Forum!
+Welcome to the Soundman Acoustic and Recroding Studio Design Forum!

-If you are in the process of designing or building a recording studio, or any other space with acoustic needs, this forum is for you!
+If you are in the process of designing or building a recording studio, or a home theater, church, auditorium, restaurant, office, or any other place with acoustic needs, this forum is for you!
 It contains abundant information that can help you, plus there are many knowledgeable members who can offer advice about your project.

-Before you post any questions or comments, please take a few moments to follow these steps - keep in mind that any print in bold type means we need you to pay attention - I didn't just randomly bold things unless I considered them important.
-If you are not willing to follow these simple rules, please do not post at all, but you are still welcome to read all you want.
+Before you post any questions or comments, please take a few moments to read through these simple rules.
+If you are not willing to follow them, please do not post at all, but you are still welcome to read all you want.

-Some new members neglect to supply the basic details that we need to help them.
-They probably won't get a reply if they do that!
-This is not arrogance: it's based on TIME - it takes much longer to help someone who doesn't even bother to read and study the links mentioned here, or who doesn't want to follow these simple instructions.
-The folks here simply do not HAVE that much time.
+New members sometimes don't supply the basic details that we need to help them.
+They probably won't get much help if they do that!
+Why?
+Its all related to TIME - it takes much longer to help someone who doesn't even bother to read and study the links mentioned here, or who doesn't want to follow these simple instructions.
+The folks here who could help you simply do not HAVE that much time.
 We are all unpaid volunteers, doing this because we want to help.
-So we have no choice but to only help those people who pay attention and show that they really do want help.
+So we can only help those people who pay attention and show that they really do want help.

-No attempt at providing room details = no answer.
+This means: No attempt at providing basic details about your studio = no answer.
 (If you try, and we need more, we'll ask.)

-There are only a dozen simple rules: (OK, maybe a few more than a dozen...)
+There are only a dozen simple rules: (Actually a baker's dozen...)

-This is the closest thing we have to a FAQ ("Frequently Asked Questions") resource on the forum at the moment.
-Many common questions are covered there, and there's a lot of very useful information there, along with links to other information, and even a few freebies for you to dowload.
+These are the closest things we have to a FAQ ("Frequently Asked Questions") resource about acoustics on the forum at present.
+Many common questions about recording studio design, building a recording studio, and acoustic design, are covered there, plus there's a lot of very useful information there, along with links to other information, and even a few freebies for you to download.